 Annual renewal was designed to ensure constant contact with those maintaining ODS certification.
-Also, many individuals come & go in the industry and this will better ensure the accuracy of who is working with ODSs at any given time.
+Also, many individuals come & go in the industry and this will better ensure accuracy of who is working with ODSs at any given time.
 Other statistical information can be collected through questions on the renewal forms.
-Note that the renewal is also designed to assist Manitoba Conservation and Climate Environment Officers and for statistical data.
+Note that the renewal is also designed to assist Manitoba Sustainable Development Officers and for statistical data.